2016 'Primeras Viñas' Gualtallary Mendoza Malbec

 All that for under $30?
 And it was $70 upon release!

 Just can’t think of a better value that shows how Argentinan Malbec can hang with the big dogs of Bordeaux!
 You’d have to spend WAY more than $100 to find something similar over there.

-Apparently, their thirsty fans in Buenos Aires and London are hooked on this and grabbed a lion’s share, as the container landed short of our hopes, so not much of it to begin with!
+Apparently, their thirsty fans in Buenos Aires and London are hooked on this and grabbed a lion’s share, as the container landed short of our hopes, so please accept our apologies as it will sell out.

 96 Points – Decanter